mauricioaniche/repodriller/README.md

 In a simple experiment, we observed that the difference can be up to 20x.
 You can define which data to extract while configuring your `RepositoryMining` study.
 See the `collect()` method in the following example.
 You can define whether you want RepoDriller to extract diffs, source code of modifications, commit messages, and list of branches.
+See all possibilities in `CollectConfiguration`

 ```